 - Dynasty trusts pass assets from generation to generation without subjection to transfer taxes.
 Trust assets stay intact.

 - Dynasty trust assets are protected from creditor seizure, so a beneficiary’s divorce, bankruptcy, medical crisis, car accident, malpractice suit, business failure, or other liability will not diminish trust assets.

 - Dynasty trusts can be customized with your instructions so assets are used as you think best.
-In fact, you can protect assets from your beneficiaries spendthrift or addictive behaviors.
+In fact, you can protect assets from your beneficiary’s spendthrift or addictive behaviors.

 Littleton Legal PLLC commonly uses dynasty trusts for our high net worth clients.
 If you find dynasty trust benefits intriguing, let’s talk about it and determine whether a dynasty trust should be part of your estate plan.

-High net worth families or those in high-risk professions such as real estate developers, business owners, and professionals such as doctors and lawyers are often intrigued by the Family Bank Trust (FBT).
-The FBT offers both asset protection and access.
+High net worth families or those in high-risk professions such as real estate developers, business owners, and professionals such as doctors and lawyers are often intrigued by the Family Bank Trust.
+The Family Bank Trust offers both asset protection and access.

 Here’s how the family bank trust works:

 - A spouse transfers assets into a trust for the benefit of her spouse and/or children.